 You can choose from several types of pain relief for childbirth.
 These include medicine or breathing techniques, as well as comfort measures.
 You also can use a combination of these choices.

-stresses of labor and delivery.
-"Natural" childbirth techniques (without medicine) may help reduce pain and help you feel a sense of control during
+There are many ways to reduce the stresses of labor and delivery.
+"Natural" childbirth techniques (without medicine) may help reduce pain and help you feel a sense of control during labor.
+Consider:

 Other techniques that don't use medicine to control pain include: